flamingo-run/django-cloud-tasks/README.md

 ```

-- If you have changed the package dependencies in Pipfile:
+- If you have changed the package dependencies in poetry.lock:

 ```
     make update